xuanangchen2029-stack/HW10/README.md

 Show:
 1. Pico connected to IMU and button
 2. Serial monitor printing data
-3. Pygame Zero window moving with board tilt
+3. Pygame Zero window with ball rolling in response to board tilt
-4. Button changing the ship color
+4. Button triggering explosion effect and color change